kenjis/CodeIgniter4-developer-setup/README.md

 # CodeIgniter4-developer-setup

+## Notice

+    This repo has not proved useful - no contributions other than a typo fix, no chatter, etc. We can only conclude that it is not needed, and it will be deleted Dec 21st, 2016.

 Tips for developers working with CodeIgniter4, for different platforms, servers and IDEs.

 In a nutshell, CodeIgniter4 needs PHP7.
 You can also make your life easier with some